DesktopGooseUnofficial/ResourceHub/README.md

 ---

 ## Latest news
-The launcher is somewhat ready now!
-It's still in early access though.
+THE LAUNCHER IS READY LET'S GOOOOOOO

+The first stable version is now out!

 Grab a copy: [Launcher Download](https://github.com/DesktopGooseUnofficial/launcher/releases/latest).

 ## Mods 🧩

 All content related to mods has moved!
 [Find mods by clicking here](mods/explore/mods.md).